Dieau/Fdf/README.md

 Graphic management :

-• Your program has to display the image in a window.
+• The program has to display the image in a window.

 • The management of your window must remain smooth (changing to another window, minimizing, and so forth).